-Gelatin is present in the flu shot as a stabilizer.
-Stabilizers keep the vaccine effective from the point of production to the moment of use.
+Gelatin is present in the flu shot as a stabilizer — it keeps the vaccine effective from the point of production to the moment of use.

-Stabilizers also help to protect the vaccine from the damaging effects of heat or freeze-drying.
+Stabilizers also help protect the vaccine from the damaging effects of heat or freeze-drying.

 Most flu vaccines use pork-based gelatin as a stabilizer.

-Antibiotics are present in the flu vaccine to keep bacteria from growing during the production and storage of the vaccine.
+Antibiotics in flu vaccines keep bacteria from growing during the production and storage of the products.

-Vaccines do not contain antibiotics that may cause severe reactions, such as penicillin.
-Instead, vaccines contain other forms of antibiotics, such as gentamicin or neomycin.
-Neomycin is also an ingredient in many topical medications, such as lotions, ointments, and eye drops.
+Vaccines do not contain antibiotics that can cause severe reactions, such as penicillin.
+Instead, they contain other forms, such as gentamicin or neomycin, which is also an ingredient in many topical medications, such as lotions, ointments, and eye drops.

-- Preventing a person and those around them from getting sick with flu.
+- Preventing the person and those around them from developing the flu.

-- Reducing the risk of hospitalizations from flu, particularly among children and older adults.
+- Reducing the risk of hospitalization, particularly among children and older adults.

-- Protecting vulnerable groups of people, including babies and infants, older people, and people with chronic diseases.
+- Protecting vulnerable groups, including babies, older people, and people with chronic diseases.

-- Protecting women during and after pregnancy, by reducing the risk of flu-associated acute respiratory infection, and reducing the risk of the baby getting the flu.
+- Protecting people during and after pregnancy by reducing both the risk of flu-associated acute respiratory infections and the likelihood of the infant getting the flu.

-The CDC recommends that everyone over the age of 6 months should receive the flu vaccine every year, though they also provide guidelines of who should avoid the vaccine or take precautions.
+The CDC recommend that everyone 6 months and older receive the flu vaccine every year, though they also provide

-Age, current and past health, and allergies to the flu vaccine or its components are factors to consider.
+Age, current and past health status, and allergies to any ingredients in the flu vaccine are factors to consider.

-- people with severe allergies to any of the flu shot ingredients, such as gelatin, antibiotics, or eggs
+- people with severe allergies to any of the ingredients, such as gelatin or eggs

-- people who experienced a severe allergic reaction from a previous flu shot
+- anyone who has had a severe allergic reaction to a previous flu shot

 - people who are not feeling completely healthy

-However, the most common side effect is a slight soreness or redness in the arm at the site of the injection.
+The most common side effect is a slight soreness or redness in the arm, at the site of the injection.

-In rare situations, the flu vaccine can cause serious side effects, such as allergic reactions.
-These usually occur within a few minutes to a few hours after vaccination and can be treated.
+In rare circumstances, the flu vaccine can cause serious side effects, such as allergic reactions.
+These usually occur within